anz-bank/vscode-sysl/README.md

 ## Features

 ### Goto Definition

-Goto definition of a symbol.
+Find definition of a type.

 ### Syntax Highlighting